StochasticTree/documentation/docs/r-documentation-markdown/ForestSamples.md

 ### Method `ensemble_tree_max_depth()`

-Maximum depth of a specific tree in a specific ensemble in a `ForestContainer` object
+Maximum depth of a specific tree in a specific ensemble in a `ForestSamples` object

 #### Usage